By the Rev. Dr. Ed Hird

 To sign up to receive my blog articles, click here

-Ed is the Rector of St. Simon’s Church North Vancouver, B.C., having served there since 1987.
+Ed served for 31 years as the Rector of St. Simon’s Church North Vancouver, B.C., from 1987 to 2018.
 Ordained in 1980, he also served at St. Philip’s Vancouver and St. Matthew’s Abbotsford.
 Ed and his wife Janice have three sons James, Mark, and Andrew.
 He served as Chaplain and President for Alpha Canada.
 As the National Chair for Anglican Renewal Ministries of Canada, he was one of three co-signers of the Montreal Declaration of Anglican Essentials.

-For the past 26 years, Ed has written over 400 articles as a columnist on spiritual issues for local North Vancouver newspapers.
+For the past 30 years, Ed has written over 500 articles as a columnist on spiritual issues for local North Vancouver newspapers.
 His award-winning prequel is Battle for the Soul of Canada on 1st & 2nd Timothy.
-In the last number of years, he has had the opportunity to lead conferences and retreats in Honduras, Rwanda, Washington State, BC, Alberta, Saskatchewan, Ontario, Newfoundland, and Toronto.
+In the last number of years, he has had the opportunity to lead conferences and retreats in Honduras, Rwanda, Uganda, Washington State, BC, Alberta, Saskatchewan, Ontario, Newfoundland, and Toronto.